Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `fence_db_instance`, `sheepdog_db_instance`, `indexd_db_instance` EC2 instance type(s) for the databases. `db.t4g.micro` is suitable for non-production deployments.
 See [AWS documentation](https://aws.amazon.com/ec2/instance-types/) for a list of available instance types.

+>[!NOTE]
-**NOTE:** If you are hooking up your commons with a centralized control management account, you may need to add additional variables to this file with more information about said account.
+>If you are hooking up your commons with a centralized control management account, you may need to add additional variables to this file with more information about said account.

 4. Create a terraform plan